 md5($password), this could be easily upgraded to

 bcrypt(md5($password)).
-Layering the hashes in this manner avoids the need to known the original password, however it can make the hashes easier to crack, as discussed in the Pre-Hashing section.
-As such, these hashes should be replaced with direct hashes of the users' passwords next time the users login.
+Layering the hashes avoids the need to know the original password; however, it can make the hashes easier to crack.
+These hashes should be replaced with direct hashes of the users' passwords next time the user logs in.